-oneworld's first to enable corporate customers to complete contracts electronically07 December 2009
+oneworld's first to enable corporate customers to complete contracts electronically07 de diciembre de 2009

 oneworld®, the leading quality airline alliance, is claiming another alliance first by becoming what is believed to be the first of the global airline groupings to enable corporate customers to complete contracts electronically.